kyungjae-lee/engineers-notebook/real-time-operating-systems/tasks.md

    > `iVariableExample` is a local variable, which will be created in the stack space of this task.
 If this task handler is used by multiple tasks, then `iVariableExample` will be created in each task's own stack.
    >
-   > If `iVariableExample` were declared as a `static` variable, it would've been a shared variable among those tasks that use this task handler.
+   > If `iVariableExample` were declared as a `static` variable, it would've been a global (shared) variable among those tasks that use this task handler.

 ### Notes